mrazomej/phd/src/chapter_01/section_02_gene_reg.md

 $$
 P_{\text{state}} \propto e^{-\beta P \varepsilon_P^{(NS)}},
 $$
 since the $P$ RNAP molecules are bound non specifically.
-But every single arrangement in which all RNAPs are bound non-specifically has the exact same Boltzmann weight.
+But every single arrangement in which all RNAPs are bound non-specifically has the same Boltzmann weight.
 The question then becomes: how many of such microstates can the system exist in?
 This is a combinatorics question of the form: in how many different ways can I arrange $P$ molecules into $N_{NS}$ boxes?
-Which of course the answer is
+Which of course, the answer is
 $$
 \text{\# states with all RNAPs bound non-specifically} =
 \frac{N_{NS}!}{P!(N_{NS} - P)!},